Toyota Sienna 2004-2010: problems and fixes, fuel economy, driving experience, interior photos

 With the seats folded, the Sienna offers 148.9 cu. ft of cargo space

 Interior: Inside, the Sienna offers plenty of space combined with versatility and comfort.
 Controls are simple and easy to use.
-The blue-backlit "Optitron" gauges, available on LE, XLE and Limited models from 2006, add a Lexus-like luxury touch.
-The rear view is limited as in any minivan, however the large side mirrors help make up for that.
+The blue-backlit "Optitron" gauges, available on LE, XLE and Limited models from 2006, add a Lexus-like touch.

-The 7-seat Sienna offers two full-size very comfy second-row captains-chair seats with armrests.
+The 7-seat Sienna offers two full-size comfy second-row captains-chair seats with armrests.
 The right seat can be repositioned side-to-side, offering either a bench or bucket arrangement.
-In the eight-passenger configuration you get three separate second-row seats combining a bench; the middle seat can be moved very close to the front seats, making infants and toddlers in child seats more accessible.
+In the eight-passenger configuration you get three separate second-row seats combining a bench.
+The middle seat can be moved close to the front seats, making infants and toddlers in child seats more accessible.

 Both sliding doors are equipped with power windows.
 There are plenty of cup holders and storage compartments.
 The list of available options includes Navigation system with Rearview camera, Rear DVD, Dynamic Laser Cruise Control and power rear gate.